 This study report describes the objectives, methods, and results of the ESA- and CESA-Listed Plant Study (TR-02) as implemented by the Districts in accordance with FERC's SPD and subsequent study modifications and clarifications.
+On January 17, 2013, the Districts filed the Initial Study Report for the Don Pedro Project.
+On October 18, 2013, in response to a request made by the BLM in a letter to FERC dated March 11, 2013, the Districts provided the BLM with raw data on ESA- and CESA-listed plants collected during this study.

 Documents relating to the Project relicensing are publicly available on the Districts' relicensing website at www.donpedro-relicensing.com.